 Best Time to Visit the Blue Lagoon Iceland

-The Blue Lagoon is located 20 minutes from Keflavík Airport and 50 minutes from Reykjavík.
-Due to its closeness to the airport, I suggest having it be your first stop after landing (or your first excursion) or visiting a few hours before departure.
-There are hourly departures from Keflavík Airport and Reykjavík, so if you’re worried about transportation, roundtrip tickets are available for about $45 and can be booked with your admission ticket.
+The Blue Lagoon is located 20 minutes from Keflavik Airport and 50 minutes from Reykjavík.
+Due to its closeness to the airport, I suggest having it be your first stop after landing (or your first excursion) or visiting your last day, a few hours before departure.
+There are hourly Blue Lagoon Tours departing from Keflavík International Airport and Reykjavík, so if you’re worried about transportation, a roundtrip shuttle bus is available for about $45 and can be booked with your Blue Lagoon tickets.

 Packages to the Blue Lagoon Iceland

-Pre-booking is required for visitors of the Blue Lagoon via their website.
+Pre-booking is required for visitors to the Blue Lagoon via their website.
 You can also arrange a visit through a tour.
-When booking your Blue Lagoon reservations online, you are presented with three packages for entry.
+When booking your Blue Lagoon reservations online, you need to pick your time slot and one of the three packages for entry.
 Admission for the Blue Lagoon at the time of my visit started at $58 and there were additional fees for massages, transportation, extra drinks at the bar, and other items.
-Below are the different packages to the Blue Lagoon Iceland, starting prices, and what comes with each package:
+Below are the different packages available, the Blue Lagoon entrance fee, and what is included with each package:

-- Premium Package – ($82) Entry, Silica mud mask, towel, drink, a second mask of choice, robe, and slippers (We booked two months in advance and paid $127 with taxes and fees).
+- Premium Ticket – ($82) Entry, Silica mud mask, towel, drink, a second mask of choice, robe, and slippers (We booked two months in advance and paid $127 with taxes and fees).

-- Luxury Retreat Package – ($652) – Four hours at The Retreat Spa, private changing suite and unlimited access to the Retreat Lagoon and the Blue Lagoon.
+- Luxury Retreat Ticket – ($652) – Four hours at The Retreat Spa, private changing suite, and unlimited access to the Retreat Lagoon and the Blue Lagoon.